-Estimate Nature of the estimate

-Notes 2.8, 18 Lease agreements and 28.2

-Assumption regarding the lease term used: to determine the lease term to be taken into account for each contract, a dual approach has been adopted:

-- contractual, based on analysis of the contracts: - for stores considered strategic or standard, the lease term used corresponds to the contractual end date of the lease, plus any renewal options available solely to the lessee. - for stores considered non-strategic, the end date of the contract corresponds to the first possible exit option, with a minimum period of 12 months; - an economic approach based on the classification of the underlying assets being leased, depending on the criteria of location, performance, commercial interest and in keeping with the amortization periods for non-transferable non-current assets.
+Estimate Nature of the estimate Notes 2.8, 18 and 28.2 Lease agreements Assumption regarding the lease term used: to determine the lease term to be taken into account for each contract, a dual approach has been adopted: contractual, based on analysis of the contracts: for stores considered strategic or standard, the lease term used corresponds to the contractual end date of the lease, plus any renewal options available solely to the lessee, for stores considered non-strategic, the end date of the contract corresponds to the first possible exit option, with a minimum period of 12 months; an economic approach based on the classification of the underlying assets being leased, depending on the criteria of location, performance, commercial interest and in keeping with the amortization periods for non-transferable non-current assets.
+In practice: The economic approach recommended by the IFRS IC is applied to all lease contracts, and for each contract, results in: either the maintenance of the contractual end date of the lease, as this reflects the reasonably certain remaining lease term; or the extension of the remaining term if it is deemed too short in relation to the reasonably certain lease term based on the economic approach.

-In practice:

-The economic approach recommended by the IFRS IC is applied to all lease contracts, and for each contract, results in:

-- either the maintenance of the contractual end date of the lease, as this reflects the reasonably certain remaining lease term; or - the extension of the remaining term if it is deemed too short in relation to the reasonably certain lease term based on the economic approach.

 Assumption regarding discount rates: a rate schedule by maturity has been drawn up for each country.
 The discount rates are calculated using a Midswap index, by currency and by maturity, plus a spread (spread applied to the most recent Group borrowings + country risk premium + subsidiary rating).
 The maturity of the rate used depends on the duration of each lease agreement, which in turn depends on the payment profile.
-The maturity of the rates depends on the residual term of the contract up to its expiration, as from the date of the event.
+The maturity of the rates depends on the event.